livecycle/preevy/site/docs/docker-extension.md

    ![Livecycle Docker Extension](docker-ext-3.png)

    You can choose between public and private access.
 If you choose public access, you will get a public URL that you can share with anyone.
-If you choose private access, you will get a private URL that require authentication and can only be used by your organization members.
+If you choose private access, you will get a private URL that requires authentication and can only be used by your organization members.
 Then click on the "Share" button to get the shareable URL.

    ![Livecycle Docker Extension](docker-ext-4.png)

 4. **Accessing the shared URL**

-   URLs created by the extension are consistent, shareable and can be used by a browser or any other http client.
+   URLs created by the extension are consistent, shareable, and can be used by a browser or any other http client.
-   Using these URLs, your team members will be able to see and interact with your local version of the app as long as the tunnel is open your workstation is running.
+   Using these URLs, your team members will be able to see and interact with your local version of the app as long as the tunnel is open and your workstation is running.
    Private environments require adding team members to your organization, and upon access, your team members will be prompted to authenticate.

    ![Livecycle Docker Extension](docker-ext-5.png)